gvwilson/thirdbit/src/fiction/iffy/index.md

 "You're bleeding!"

 "Still?"
-Wales pulled a rag out of his pocket and dabbed at a cut on his cheek.
+Wales pulled a rag out of his pocket and dabbed a scrape on his cheek.
 "So I am."
 He put the rag back in his pocket and limped toward the *Guinevere*.